Pen – FrøyaRingen (NYTEK23)

 - When towing multiple pens, the towing hawser runs through the bridle attached to the first pen to the bridle attached to the last pen.

-- During towing, the towing hawser must have a free passage through the pens.
+- During towing, the towing hawser must have free passage through the pens.
 This is most easily done by running the hawser through loops/rings that are attached to separate brackets.
-See Figure 8.1.2.
+See Figure 33.

-The length of the towing hawser from the towing boat to the first pen should be minimum 150m to reduce the impact of ship wake (turbulant water behind the boat).
+The length of the towing hawser from the towing boat to the first pen should be minimum 150m to reduce the impact of ship wake (turbulent water behind the boat).

-- In case anything happens to the towing hawser or bridles, ScaleAQ recommends to secure the towing hawser with slack ropes on each side parallell with the main hawser.
-See “redundancy rope” in Figure 8.1.3.
+- In case anything happens to the towing hawser or bridles, ScaleAQ recommends securing the towing hawser with slack ropes on each side parallell with the main hawser.
+See “redundancy securing rope” in Figure 34.

-- To prevent annular deformation of the floating collars, a rope should be attached in the towing direction between inner floating collars.
-See “cross rope” in Figure 8.1.3.
+- To prevent irregular deformation of the floating collars, a rope should be attached in the towing direction between inner floating collars.
+See “cross rope” in Figure 34.

 - All knots and ropes should be secured with two inserts and seized.

-- If towing is performed with the sinker tube attached under the floating tubes, make sure that the sinker tube suspension, pen and/or sinker tube is not exposed to damage.
+- If towing is performed with the sinker tube attached under the floating pipes, make sure that the sinker tube suspension, pen and/or sinker tube is not exposed to damage.

 - Relative towing speed must not exceed 3 knots.